Book a Consultation:

 • Your kids could get a huge lump sum at age 18 with zero oversight

-Second Option: A Will-Based Estate Plan
+Second Option: A Will-based Estate Plan

 A Will, more formally referred to as a Last Will and Testament, lays out who gets what after you’re gone.
 You can also nominate guardians for minors that are in your care in a will.
 This is important for families with young children, and also, with the rise of grandparents raising grandchildren, for seniors who are responsible for minors as well.